 I added another generous pinch of salt to this batch but the exact salt level will depend on which stock you’re using.
-I used this homemade chicken stock that has almost zero sodium, whereas most store-bought stocks will be quite high in sodium.
+I used this homemade chicken stock that has no sodium, whereas most store-bought stocks will be quite high in sodium.

 If you find yourself eating the sauce straight from the pan that’s a good sign!
 But we’ll make some enchiladas with this batch so don’t eat it all yet.

 For chicken enchiladas I’m in the habit of poaching the chicken, but you can cook the chicken any way you want (see Mexican Shredded Chicken for a good brine-and-bake method).
 For poaching, simply cover a single chicken breast with cold water, bring to a boil, and then reduce heat to a simmer.
 Give it 20 minutes or until the inside of the chicken is no longer pink.

 The chicken takes about the same time to cook as the chiles, so I usually put it on right after adding the chiles to the oven.
 You can optionally add some onion, cilantro and salt to the poaching water for a hint of additional flavor.